 Many clinics offer plasma therapy in the UK and abroad.
 However, it is very important to understand that not all plasma therapy is the same.
 In order for plasma to work, especially in stubborn cases of Alopecia Areata, the concentration of clotting cells in the plasma needs to be between 1000 and 1500.
 This amounts to around 4 to 5 times normal concentrations.
 In most clinics using test tube plasma kits the maximum concentration does not even reach 3 times.

 At Rejuvence Clinic we use the Magellan™ system.
 This is considered to be the ‘Rolls Royce’ of plasma therapy systems.

 Hair Transplants CANNOT be performed for patients suffering with long term and widespread alopecia areata.
 Grafts implanted into the affected areas will not grow and the transplant is likely to be a failure.
 We strongly advise all our patients suffering with widespread alopecia areata not pursue a hair transplant.

 TREATMENT OPTIONS FOR ALOPECIA AREATA

-At Rejuvence we have a tremendous passion for the potential of platelet rich plasma.
-We specialise in its use and are particularly avid supporters of its use in hair loss and in alopecia areata.
+At Rejuvence we have a tremendous passion for the potential of plasma therapy.
+We specialise in plasma therapy and especially its use in hair loss and in alopecia areata.
 We have treated many suffering with Alopecia Areata.
 For an honest assessment and treatment options that really work please contact us to book a consultation.